 From there, probiotics may help support microbial balance during times when the digestive system is challenged by stress, diet changes, travel, or workload.

-Horse probiotic supplements are products used to support microbial balance in the digestive tract, especially during stress, feed changes, or digestive instability.
+Horse probiotic supplements are products used to support microbial balance in the digestive tract, especially during stress, feed changes, travel, or digestive instability.

 No. Many horses use probiotics selectively during periods of digestive stress, while others may not need them regularly.